bitrise-io/devcenter/_articles/en/testing/running-detox-tests-on-bitrise.md

           }
         },
 2. On [bitrise.io](https://app.bitrise.io/), go to your project and open the Workflow Editor.
-3. Switch to the workflow you want to use.
+3. Switch to the Workflow you want to use.
-4. Add a `Run npm command` Step to your workflow.
+4. Add a **Run npm command** Step to your Workflow.
-5. Add the Detox install command to the `The npm command with arguments to run` input:
+5. Add the Detox install command to the **The npm command with arguments to run** input:

        install -g detox-cli
 6. Install a test runner.

    For example, [our sample app](https://github.com/bitrise-samples/sample-project-react-native) uses `mocha`, installed with the `yarn` Step.
-To install yarn dependencies, just set the `The yarn command to run` input's value to `install`.
+To install yarn dependencies, just set the **The yarn command to run** input's value to `install`.
-7. Add a Script Step to install the necessary utilities and then run Detox.
+7. Add a **Script** Step to install the necessary utilities and then run Detox.

        #!/bin/bash